Reunion Project Group - Programs

 • One of Grinnell’s strengths is its small class sizes.
 However, this means that there are few venues on campus that can accommodate large numbers of attendees.
 As part of setting the overall Reunion schedule, including your class events, alumni relations staff will assign locations for each event.
 Staff members appreciate volunteers remaining flexible as they work to balance the needs for all of our wonderful Reunion committees.

 • Requests for Materials, Supplies, or AV/Technology: It is especially helpful to know if your event will have any technology or audiovisual needs from the beginning so that an appropriate venue can be assigned.
-You will continue to work with your staff liaison through the spring to finalize materials or other supplies needed.

 • Open to Other Reunion Classes?: You may want to invite other classes to join certain events, such as athletic games or panels of broad interest.
 If you do open it up to other classes, it will be listed as “hosted by the Class of ‘XX” in the final schedule for Reunion.